briankennedy1/FACQ/README.md

 Frequently Asked Curriculum Questions

-This repo contains resources, answers, and comments to questions commonly encountered when working through the curriculum.
+This repo contains resources, answers, and comments to questions commonly encountered when working through the curriculum :)

 ###The directory structure of the repo is: